surabhimisra/surabhimisra.github.io/writing.md

 👉 <a href="https://medium.com/@surabhi.misra30/a-simple-guide-to-logic-locking-for-chip-security-97c5da66b29c" target="_blank">Read the article</a>

 ### What Is a Hardware Trojan
-A simple explanation of hardware Trojans written for a general audience.
+A simple explanation for a general audience.
 👉 <a href="https://medium.com/@surabhi.misra30/what-is-a-hardware-trojan-66c8fe66331e" target="_blank">Read the article</a>

 ---